Mango0x45/thomasvoss.com/src/en/code/mmv/index.md

 and “file2” to the new filenames “MY”, “FILE1”, “MY”, “FILE2”.
 Not only do none of those input files actually exist, but we are trying to rename “my” twice!
-The first thing we need to do in order to proceed is to pass the `-0` flag to `mmv`, because we want to use the NUL byte as our input seperator and not the newline.
-We also need `ls` to actually provide us with the filenames delimeted by NUL bytes though.
+The first thing we need to do in order to proceed is to pass the `-0` flag to `mmv`, because we want to use the NUL byte as our input separator and not the newline.
+We also need `ls` to actually provide us with the filenames delimited by NUL bytes though.
 Luckily `GNU ls` gives us the `--zero` flag to do just
 that: